WebSocket Communication Protocol

 4. SpeakingIdle

-5. Listening / SpeakingIdle (encountering an exception or active interruption)
+5. Listening / SpeakingIdle (encountering exceptions or active interruption)

-• Calling SendAbortSpeaking(...) or CloseAudioChannel() → interrupts the session → closes the WebSocket → state returns to Idle.
+• Call SendAbortSpeaking(...) or CloseAudioChannel() → interrupt session → close WebSocket → state returns to Idle.

 6. Error Handling